DV

 Strategy & risk

-SCHD tracks Dow Jones U.S. Dividend 100 Index with a basket approach, while SGOV tracks ICE 0-3 Month US Treasury Securities Index with a treasury bond approach.
-Beta is 0.59 for SCHD and -0.0029 for SGOV, indicating SGOV is less volatile relative to the market.
+SCHD tracks Dow Jones U.S. Dividend 100 Index, while SGOV tracks ICE 0-3 Month US Treasury Securities Index with a bonds approach.
+Beta is 0.56 for SCHD and -0.0029 for SGOV, making SGOV the less volatile of the two by this measure.

 SGOV beta-0.0029